board of directors

 Denise Goergen | President

-Denise joined CLCF’s in 2018.
+Denise joined CLCF’s Board in 2018.
 Denise retired after 30+ years of practicing law and has served in numerous professional and nonprofit leadership roles.
 She has a long-term dedication to conservation and has had a home on Big Cedar Lake since 1997.
+Denise enjoys riding her horse and, with her husband, Glenn, all of the outdoor activities available in the Cedar Lakes region.

 Mike Nast | Vice-President